mdkmax/meps/README.md

 ## Install Instructions

+For Ubuntu 14.04 LTS, install the following Debian packages:

+`sudo apt-get install python python-pip`

-Install the app from the root of the MEPS repo:
+Install the MEPS app from the root of the MEPS repo:

 `pip install --editable .`